matttrent/reading-notes/bookx_book_of_five_rings.md

+---
+author: Miyamoto Musashi
+title: Book of Five Rings
+---

-# bookx book of five rings
+# Book of Five Rings

 Musashi it would seem [is] concerned with the elimination of fear, and how to engage in life in a straightforward and unwavering manner.